-The high acidity leaves the wine dry, and the sugar does not contribute sweetness, but imparts a concentrated fruit reduction on the tongue.
+The high acidity leaves the wine dry, and the sugar does not contribute sweetness but imparts a concentrated fruit reduction on the tongue.

-Lush Syrupy Amarone and Food Pairings
+Lush Syrupy Amarone (Modern Style) and Food Pairings

-Depending on how it’s produced, the styles of Amarone can range from a rich, thick and syrupy port like wines to wines that have more dried fruit flavours, and spicy flavours.
+Depending on how it’s produced, the styles of Amarone can range from a rich, thick and syrupy port-like wines to wines that have more dried fruit flavours, and spicy flavours.

-For the rich and syrupy Amarone, your safest bet is with stinky cheeses, like Parmigiano Reggiano, Gorgonzola, Stilton, Roquefort and Danish blue, or Recioto.
-Rich and syrupy wines generally use less of the molinara grape, and the grapes are most likely dried for longer, resulting in more concentration.
+For the rich and syrupy Amarone, our number one pairing is with stinky cheeses, like Parmigiano Reggiano, Gorgonzola, Stilton, Roquefort and Danish blue, or Recioto.
+Rich and syrupy wines generally use less of the Molinara grape, and the grapes are most likely dried for longer, resulting in more concentration.

-Dried Fruit Amarone and Food Pairings
+Dried Fruit Amarone (Traditional Style) and Food Pairings

 Amarone is also excellent with Liver and Fava beans.
 If your mind jumps to Hannibal Lector, and ‘Silence of the Lambs’, bravo.
-The original line in the book, was this classic pairing.
+The original line in the book was this classic pairing.
 Movie producers changed the line to Chianti as they felt audiences would not know what Amarone was.